Sharath424/Spring-Boot-2.7.8/README.md

 * Spring Data JPA is one of the modules for working with relational databases using JPA.

-*  At times, you may need to implement the data management applications to store, edit, and delete data.
+*  At times, you may need to implement data management applications to store, edit, and delete data.
 For those applications, you just need to implement CRUD (Create, Read, Update, Delete) operations for entities.
 Instead of implementing the same CRUD operations again and again or rolling out your own generic CRUD DAO implementation.

 * Spring Data provides various repository abstractions, such as CrudRepository, PagingAndSortingRepository, JpaRepository, etc. They provide out-of-the-box support for CRUD operations, as well as pagination and sorting.
 </div>